Characters of the Soulcalibur series: Kilik

 The new timeline not only retells Kilik's tragic past in the Ling-Shang Su temple massacre, but also reveals his malfested form because of the Evil Seed, and his rivalry with new character, Grøh.
 Throughout his journey with Xianghua and Maxi, Kilik is constantly troubled over Xianglian's death, but is aided by Sophitia, who helps him cope with his past.
 In the battle against Inferno, Kilik saves Xianghua with control over his malfestation as Grøh did before him, and the pair defeat Inferno.

-Kilik's name is derived from Turkish kılıç, meaning "sword."
 During Kilik's initial design creation, while the weapon selected remained constant several ages and related appearances were considered.
 In particular amongst these was suggested a young boy whose design was based upon the legendary Chinese character Sun Wukong, the Monkey King.
 Other designs such as a feral appearance were considered, but unused due to them feeling "pretty wild" and too different from the initial concept.